ajeetraina/dhi-sample-demos/alloy/guide/guides.md

 For the examples, you must first use `docker login dhi.io` to authenticate to the registry to pull the images.

+Once the container is running, you can access the Alloy UI at `http://localhost:12345` and the metrics endpoint at `http://localhost:12345/metrics`.

 ## Start an Alloy instance

 ```bash